To stand out you'll need practical marketing experience in delivering and promoting products and an internship can help with this

 Accredited 12-month placements in marketing are also available with fashion retailer ASOS.
-These fast-paced, challenging programmes starting in late June are offered as part of an undergraduate degree and are based at the company's head office in North London.
-Applications are typically accepted between September and December the year before the internship takes place.
+These fast-paced, challenging programmes, starting in late June, are offered as part of an undergraduate degree and are based at the company's head office in North London.

 How to get work experience in marketing

-Bigger organisations tend to advertise their internship programmes formally, while small businesses will normally be open to receiving speculative applications or be contacted through networking.
+Bigger organisations tend to advertise their internship programmes, while small businesses will normally be open to receiving speculative applications or be contacted through networking.
 Voluntary organisations may have opportunities in their marketing or PR departments.

-You can also find out about local opportunities through your university careers service, attend open days, or arrange taster experiences and short introductory courses to increase your chances of getting a foot in the door.
+You can also find out about local opportunities through your university careers service, by attending open days, or by arranging taster experiences and short introductory courses to increase your chances of getting a foot in the door.

 Some students get marketing experience by working in a relevant communications role within their students' union, or by making the most of extra-curricular activities with a university club or society.

-For those with strong technical skills in mediums such as mobile phones, display advertising and search engine optimisation, explore how to get into digital marketing.
+For those with strong technical skills in areas such as display advertising and search engine optimisation, explore how to get into digital marketing.

-Undertaking a PR internship with a renowned agency such as FleishmanHillard in London means that you could be involved with a number of projects, including researching, writing, event coordinating and media pitching.
+By undertaking a PR internship with a renowned agency, such as FleishmanHillard in London, you'll be involved with a number of projects including researching, writing, event coordinating and media pitching.
 As well as public relations, you'll get a good grounding in social and digital communications and public affairs.

-Get more guidance by reading our top tips for starting a career in PR.
+Get more guidance by reading our tips for starting a career in PR.

-If you're serious about getting into the competitive advertising industry, you'll need to work hard to land an opportunity with an agency or secure a job client-side.
-By having relevant experience under your belt, this should give you the best possible start.
+If you're serious about getting into this competitive industry, you'll need to work hard to land an advertising work experience opportunity with an agency or secure a job client-side.
+This will give you the best start in your career.